 Some additional tips to consider include:

-Now that you have properly hooked up and loaded your trailer, you are ready to hit the road.
-However, as you are now driving a much heavier and longer vehicle, you need to be extra cautious.
+Now that you have properly hooked up and loaded your trailer, you’re almost ready to hit the road.
+However, you need to be extra cautious as you are now driving a much heavier and longer vehicle.
+Safe driving practices are paramount when towing a trailer to ensure the well-being of yourself, your passengers and other road users.
 If your vehicle has a tow/haul mode, make sure to activate it, as this will optimize the transmission and engine settings for towing.
+Learn how to drive with a trailer with the following best practices:

-If the trailer starts to sway or swing side to side (a phenomenon known as fishtailing), slightly reduce your throttle input rather than braking.
+If the trailer starts to sway or swing side to side, slightly reduce your throttle input rather than braking.
 Braking can sometimes make fishtailing worse, so it’s generally best to reduce power and let the vehicle and trailer slow down naturally.

 If you are new to buying a trailer, you may have many questions.
 To assist you, here are answers to some common questions that first-time towers often ask.